Nepiki/Guides/Blaster-Master-(NES).md

-# THIS PAGE IS CURRENTLY UNDER CONSTRUCTION, Check back later :)
+# THIS PAGE IS CURRENTLY UNDER CONSTRUCTION, check back later :)

 ## **About**
 This is **not** an official manual, official walk through or critical review.
 This document is a simple **guide** for the current achievement set available on [RetroAchievements](http://retroachievements.org/game/1459).
 This guide will give more information on earning the achievements, hash compatibility and any other necessary or useful information for the RA player.